Farhan Ally Agha

 Farhan Ally Agha (also spelled: Farhan Ali Agha) is a Pakistani politician, film, television and voice actor who appears in Urdu television serials and films.
 He has dubbed the voice of Commander Safeguard in an animated series, Commander Safeguard and also dubbed the voice of Halit Ergenç in the drama serial Mera Sultan.

 Career

 Bodybuilding

-Before becoming a fashion model and later an actor Farhan was a professional bodybuilder, eventually winning the title of Mr. Karachi in the late 1980s.
+Before becoming a fashion model and later an actor, Farhan was a professional bodybuilder, who also won the title of Mr. Karachi in the late 1980s.

 Actor

 Farhan started his modeling career in the early 1990s.
-Afterwards in 1995 he joined TV industry and started work in drama serials.
-In no time he became the top actor in that era.
+In 1995, he started working in TV drama serials and soon became a top actor in that era.
 He is currently working on different channels in many drama serials.

 Politics

 In December 2020, Farhan Ally Agha joined Pakistan Tehreek-e-Insaf.